-- How Do I Admit I'm Falling Apart: Seeing the media's reaction to Wave coming out as a trans woman gives Sonic the spark needed to realize his own gender identity.
+- How Do I Admit I'm Falling Apart (Sonic the Hedgehog fanfic): Seeing the media's reaction to Wave coming out as a trans woman gives Sonic the spark needed to realize his own gender identity.

 - Clair De Lune: Being a Fish out of Temporal Water, Lune doesn't know that gender transitioning exists in modern Equestria.
 He learns about it when he sees the nightmare of a mare who believed she detransitioned.
 Upon learning about transitioning, Lune decides to transition himself.

-- Part of Rainbow Delivery Service involves Kevin coming to terms with being bisexual after getting a crush on the nonbinary but masculine-presenting Rainbow Quartz; he initially tries to deny it by making himself think Rainbow is a girl but is forced to confront it when he outright tells Kevin he isn't a woman.
+- Part of Steven Universe fancomic Rainbow Delivery Service involves Kevin coming to terms with being bisexual after getting a crush on the nonbinary but masculine-presenting Rainbow Quartz; he initially tries to deny it by making himself think Rainbow is a girl, but is forced to confront it when Rainbow outright tells Kevin he isn't a woman.

-- In Where Talent Goes To Die, Kaori Miura has a variant when she gets aroused by looking at a magazine with pictures of naked women.
-In her case, she had known she was attracted to girls before, but realizes that since she's 18, she can no longer dismiss it as part of the Romantic Two-Girl Friendship phase, and is forced to acknowledge that she's actually a lesbian.
+- In Where Talent Goes to Die, Kaori Miura has a variant when she gets aroused by looking at a magazine with pictures of naked women.
+In her case, she had known she was attracted to girls before but realizes that since she's 18, she can no longer dismiss it as part of the Gay Romantic Phase, and is forced to acknowledge that she's actually a lesbian.

-- In Mishima A Life In Four Chapters, the famous painting of a bare-chested Saint Sebastian being pierced by arrows that prompts Kimtakes first act of masturbation.
+- In Mishima A Life In Four Chapters, the famous painting of a bare-chested Saint Sebastian being pierced by arrows is what prompts Kimitake's first act of masturbation.

 - The Kevin Kline film In & Out is entirely about this trope.
 Howard Brackett is a teacher who is outed by one of his former students on national television.
 Except that Howard doesn't believe he is gay.
 In fact, he's about to be married to a beautiful woman.
 However, as his friends start to consider the idea, they notice that the evidence is pretty strong.
 Eventually, after many shenanigans, Howard finally realizes that the evidence is so strong because it's true.

-- The Danish Girl was criticized for using this trope, since it portrayed the titular character realizing she's trans after being asked to wear women's clothes by her wife (which, while technically accurate, was portrayed closer to the plot of a piece of fetish fiction than the life of the woman it was meant to be a biography of).
+- The Danish Girl portrays the titular character as realizing she's trans after being asked to wear women's clothes by her wife for a painting.
+While technically accurate regarding the life of the woman it was meant to be a biography of, some liberties were taken.